Day 1 - Saturday Arrival

 Day 2 - Sunday The Farne Islands

 The Farnes are our primary target for the week - gauging our best day to visit by tide and weather conditions.
-The Farnes are one of Britain’s greatest wildlife spectacles – especially during the summer breeding season with huge colonies of thousands of terns, Puffin, Guillemot, Razorbill, Eider, Kittiwake, Shag and Atlantic Grey Seal.
+The Farnes are one of Britain’s greatest wildlife spectacles – especially during the summer breeding season with huge colonies of thousands of terns (including a few nesting Roseate), Puffin, Guillemot, Razorbill, Eider, Kittiwake, Shag and Atlantic Grey Seal.
 All of your senses will be engaged, as you stand toe-to-toe and face-to-face amongst the clamouring throng of seabird life.
 Departing from the harbour at Seahouses we aim to spend all day visiting the two main islands, Staple Island in the morning, transferring to Inner Farne in the afternoon.
 Late-June and early-July is a great time to visit; some birds will have fledged young, others small chicks whilst some will be on eggs.
 A photographers paradise with time to fully enjoy and appreciate the experience.

 Day 3 - Monday The Cheviot Hills

 Today we head inland to the Cheviot Hills and Northumberland National Park, to the west and north of the county.
 A huge block of wild, untamed lands with few people but a number of narrow secluded valleys that penetrate into the heart.
 We will visit two or three of these valleys, choosing from College, Harthope, Alwin, Ingram and Coquet, exploring the typical upland habitat and wildlife.
 We might see Dipper, Raven, Peregrine, Red Grouse, Grey Wagtail, Ring Ouzel, Wheatear, Common Sandpiper and maybe a few Wild Goats too.

 Day 4 - Tuesday The Holy Island of Lindisfarne

-Day 5 - Wednesday Derwent Valley and RSPB Saltholme
+Day 5 – Wednesday RSPB Saltholme, Teesmouth and Cleveland

-Day 6 - Thursday Coquet Island and the Northumberland coast
+Day 6 - Thursday Derwent Valley and Northumberland/Durham Moors

 Day 7 - Friday Kielder Forest